 COUN 3312 Counseling Adolescents

-This course surveys the physical, emotional, intellectual, and spiritual growth of the adolescent.
+PREREQUISITE: COUN 2301/COUN 3301 Introduction to Counseling This course surveys the physical, emotional, intellectual, and spiritual growth of the adolescent.
 Emphasis will be on counseling the adolescent and the family within church and family settings.